 General

-The SME shall initiate a DMG sensing instance by issuing an MLME-DMG-SENSMSMTSTART.request.
-The MLME-DMG-SENSMSMTSTART.request shall include the list of peer STA addresses and the parameters of the DMG Sensing Request frame for each of the STAs(#1227, #1814).
+The SME shall initiate a DMG sensing instance by issuing an MLME-DMG-SENSMSMTSTART.request that shall include a list of peer STA addresses and parameters of the DMG Sensing Request frame for each of the STAs(#1227, #1814).

-A DMG sensing instance is limited to one TXOP or SP.
+A DMG sensing instance:

+is limited to one TXOP or SP.
 The SP shall be used if the SP field is set to 1 in the Measurement Session Control field of the DMG Sensing Measurement Session element (9.4.2.325 (DMG Sensing Measurement Session element)).
 Otherwise, the SP shall not be used.

-A DMG sensing instance belongs to one DMG Measurement Session ID.
+belongs to one DMG Measurement Session ID.

-A DMG sensing instance includes the following phases: Initiation phase, sounding phase, and reporting phase.
-The sounding phase is mandatory, and the initiation and reporting phases are optional.
+includes the following phases: initiation phase, sounding phase, and reporting phase.
+The sounding phase is mandatory; the initiation and reporting phases are optional.

-DMG sensing measurement exchanges of the DMG sensing types monostatic and the bistatic may contain an initiation phase.

-DMG sensing measurement exchanges of the DMG sensing types coordinated monostatic, coordinated bistatic, and multistatic shall contain an initiation phase.

-The reporting phase is mandatory if the sensing responder is in the sensing receiver role, or in the sensing transmitter and sensing receiver role(#2008).

-A DMG sensing instance is identified with the Sensing Instance SN.
-The Sensing Instance SN shall be sequential in increasing order.
-The Sensing Instance SN shall be unique in range.
+is identified with the Sensing Instance SN.
+The Sensing Instance SN shall be sequential in increasing order and be unique in range.

-A DMG sensing instance may belong to a DMG sensing burst(#1389).
+may belong to a DMG sensing burst(#1389).
 The Sensing Instance SN shall be unique per the Measurement Burst ID.
+[SM: Repetition between these two sentences]

+DMG sensing measurement exchanges of the DMG sensing types:

+monostatic and the bistatic may contain an initiation phase.

+coordinated monostatic, coordinated bistatic, and multistatic shall contain an initiation phase.

+The reporting phase is mandatory if the sensing responder is either in the sensing receiver role, or in the sensing transmitter and sensing receiver role(#2008).

 Coordinated monostatic DMG sensing instance

 General

-A coordinated monostatic DMG sensing instance is a DMG sensing instance of a DMG sensing procedure of sensing type Coordinated Monostatic.
-It can be performed in two modes: Sequential and parallel.
+A coordinated monostatic DMG sensing instance is a DMG sensing procedure of sensing type Coordinated Monostatic.
+It can be performed in two modes: sequential and parallel.
 It includes an initiation phase, a sounding phase, and may include a reporting phase(#1485).